MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 an input distribution, mainly because they operate at exactly the same dimension as the input which is usually high dimensional.
-We utilized the Trumpet model idea (https://github.com/swing-research/trumpets.git) to implement an injective flow capable of mitigating the computational complexity in normalizing flows via an injective mapping.
+We utilized the Trumpet model idea (https://github.com/swing-research/trumpets.git) to implement an injective flow capable of mitigating the computational complexity in normalizing flows via injective mapping.
 The main task to which we adapted this model is the detection of defects in the manufacturing industry by working with images of various objects and textures from the MVTec dataset.
 In other words, we used the injective flow to create a distribution of healthy, non-defective images and estimate the exact likelihood of new images based on